MAX BRAUN

 2022 – 2023

-The Wittgenstein and Bense projects were conceived around the same time and coincided with the release of GPT-3.
-Both play with the idea of continuing their writing through AI and explore emerging poetic and practical ideas.
+conceived around the same time and coincided with the release of GPT-3.
+Both play with the idea of continuing the philosophers’ writing through AI and explore emerging poetic and practical ideas.

 The combined material eventually turned into a lecture series about language and AI at ToftH School in Berkeley.
+There are slides.

 CYPHER_WATCH